Drug and Alcohol Rehab in Nottingham

-This means that those who are able to recover via other routes (such as through mutual support groups, SMART recovery, or at home), will be recommended to do so, to make sure that rehab can be accessed by the people who really need it.
+This means that those who are able to recover via other routes (such as through mutual support groups such as Alcoholics Anonymous, Narcotics Anonymous, Cocaine Anonymous or SMART Recovery, or at home), will be recommended to do so, to make sure that rehab can be accessed by the people who really need it.

 People such as:

 - Those who may become a danger to themselves or the people around them whenever they use substance.